ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

     HONEYPOT_USER=<username>
     HONEYPOT_PASS=<password>

+web_app/static/data/configureHoneypots.js contains a list of each active honeypot and the port(s) of the T-Pot server it monitors as well as a sentence summary for the browser pages.
+This is currently configured to the standard.yml docker compose deployment.

 # Running the browser data visualization tool

 The Dockerfile runs a multistage build.
 The .env file containing T-Pot username and password should not be copied into container, so mount it at runtime instead (see Dockerfile and docker run commands).